-Kinghorn Heritage Law Group, PLC can provide assistance.
+Kinghorn Law can provide assistance.
 Our legal team knows the rules for qualifying for Medicaid and we can help you to understand when and why you may need to get covered.
 We also help with the creation of a comprehensive Medicaid plan so you can get the care you need without spending your life savings.
 Give us a call at (520) 529-4000 to talk with a Tucson Medicaid planning lawyer and to get answers to important questions including:

 • Why is Medicaid planning needed?

 • How can a Tucson Medicaid planning lawyer help?

 If you reach the age of 65, there is a 40 percent chance you are going to need nursing home care on a temporary or long-term basis at some point during your remaining years.
 According to the Wall Street Journal, someone who has reached the age of 65 also has a 20 percent chance of spending at least five years in nursing home care before the end of their life.